-LEGOLAND, Florida: What to Do With Your 3-5 Year-Old Children
+LEGOLAND, Florida Vacations: What to Do With Your 3- to 5-Year-Old Children

 Like Disney World and Universal, the LEGOLAND theme park is quickly becoming a rite of passage for parents and their young children who visit the Orlando area.
 LEGOLAND has became part of the Florida destination vacation circuit.
 It is a great place to take your kids and they will love the park and all it has to offer.

 We visited LEGOLAND for two days at the end of May 2014 as part of a larger vacation and thoroughly enjoyed the experience.
 Our children, Tyler and Mason, are five-years-old and three-years-old respectively.
 Interestingly, they mostly enjoyed the same things about the park.
 I should just note that while we were there for two days, we weren't able to completely engage with every part of the park, so I may not include those parts of the park in my review.

 - Takes a good hour to drive there from Orlando.
 Plan ahead.

 - Only open from 10-5 (10-6 on weekends)

 - 2-3 days to explore the whole park.